spryker-sdk/aop-sdk/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.4-8892BF.svg)](https://php.net/)
 [![PHPStan](https://img.shields.io/badge/PHPStan-level%208-brightgreen.svg?style=flat)](https://phpstan.org/)

-AopSdk is a tool that helps to work with Apps.
-It is designed as small Spryker project that has the same features as a standard installation.
+AopSdk is a tool that helps to work with Apps and the App orchestration Platform (AOP).
+It is designed as a small Spryker project that has the same features as a standard installation.

 There will be other modules beside the AopSdk module e.g. Console, Transfer etc.